aquasecurity/deployments/orchestrators/kubernetes/tenant_manager/README.md

 Steps 1-3 are required only if you are deploying the Tenant Manager in a cluster that doesn't have the Aqua's namespace and service-account.
 Otherwise, you can start with step 4.

+If you wish to deploy the Tenant Manager with an external database:
+*   Skip steps 5-7
+*   Edit the secret for database password in step 4
+*   Edit the config map in step 8 with the relevant host/user-name/password

 1. **Create namespace**

    ```SHELL